mocnyjakub/mocnyjakub/README.md

 ### Hi there, I'm Kuba 👋

-## React enthusiast with 2 years of experience in web development.
+## React enthusiast with over 2 years of experience in web development.
 I specialize in designing, developing, implementing and maintaining business web applications.
 In addition to technical skills, I have experience working in both software houses and startups.
 I am a student of computer science, with a specialization in web and mobile application development.
 I am open to working on different projects while learning new technologies.

 - 🌱 I’m currently learning React-Query and Next.js